If you are arrested for DWI in Houston, you need a DWI lawyer. Call Clyde…

 What is a Surety Bond?

 Surety Bonds are provided by Harris County bonding companies.
 These companies charge a fee for their services.

 What is a Personal Recognizance Bond or P.R.
 Bond?

 A PR bond is applied when the judge is satisfied that the defendant will appear without needing any security.
-When the judge approves this bond, it usually is accompanied by a number of special conditions that are similar to what would be required during probation.
+A PR bond comes with special conditions, similar to what would be required during probation.
 This may include travel limitations, limitations of business they can visit (i.e. bars, clubs, etc), random drug testing and the installation of an ignition interlock.